cannarron/cannarron/README.md

 4. Frameworks (Laravel, NodeJS)

 ## Fun Fact:
-I once developed a comprehensive API for managing car parking spaces, combining my passion for software development with real-world solutions to everyday challenges.
+I developed a comprehensive API for managing car parking spaces, combining my passion for software development with real-world solutions to everyday challenges.
 I came up with this idea while waiting at a bustop on a sunny morning.

  ## Let's work together:
 I'm open to new opportunities so contact me if your team is hiring! :D